minio/minio/docs/bucket/notifications/README.md

 # MinIO Bucket Notification Guide [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)

 Events occurring on objects in a bucket can be monitored using bucket event notifications.
+If you are planning to use this capability, please be aware that when used as a  Gateway (except NAS gateway) you  will not be able to use bucket notifications.

 Event types supported by MinIO server are

 | Supported Event Types   |                                            |                                       |
 | :---------------------- | ------------------------------------------ | ------------------------------------- |